bhuvaneshwar-git/college_project/README.md

 #### Note - Before cloning this repo please make sure you have installed the following softwares in your system
 - Docker
 - node js
+- react
+- vite ( for local deployement )
+- sqlite ( database )
 - git
+- Authgear ( for authetication ) no installation needed

 ## First Step
 Clone the repo